jujumbuck/cogsup-prog/Week-2/Session 2. Instructions.md

 ### Exercise 3D: From launching to triggering
 Create a copy of ```launching.py``` and rename it to ```triggering.py```.
 Make the green square on the right move at a speed three times faster than the square on the left.
 Does it still look like the red square caused the green square to move?

-### Exercise 3E: Optional challenge for the seasoned programmer
+### Exercise 3E: Optional challenge
-Display three consecutive launching events and have the axis of motion be randomly selected each time from a full circle of 360 degrees (Hint: this will require trigonometry).
+Display three consecutive launching events, but instead of horizontal motion, have the axis of motion be randomly selected each time from a full circle.
+To simplify things, keep the central green square where it is, and choose a random position for the red one on a circle with radius size equal to 300px.
+The green square should move toward the red square and launch it **upon contact**.
+The launched object should travel at the same speed and for the same amount of time as the green square.
+Save it in a script called ```launching_random_motion.py```.

+Hints:
+- This will require trigonometry
+- Take care when coding the moment of collision—There should be no gap or overlap between the two squares (check [this method](https://docs.expyriment.org/expyriment.stimuli.Rectangle.html#expyriment.stimuli.Rectangle.overlapping_with_stimulus) out; if using it, be mindful that it returns 2 values, not one)

-Credits to [Jonathan Kominsky](https://www.jfkominsky.com) for this problem
+*Credits to [Jonathan Kominsky](https://www.jfkominsky.com) for this problem*

 ## Exercise 4: Labeled shapes
 ### 4A: Triangle and hexagon